GitCoder052023/GitX/CONTRIBUTING.md

-# Contributing to Git Website Project
+# Contributing to GItX

-Thank you for considering contributing to the Git Website Project!
+Thank you for considering contributing to the GitX!
 This document outlines the guidelines for contributing to this project.

 ## Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct.
+By participating in this project, you agree to abide by our [Code of Conduct]((https://github.com/GitCoder052023/GitX/blob/main/CODE_OF_CONDUCT.md)).
 Please read it before contributing.

 ## How Can I Contribute?